yandex-cloud/docs/en/interconnect/concepts/priv-con.md

 To connect one or more cloud subnets to a private connection, you should know the following:
 * The ID of the virtual network (`vpc_net_id`) to connect to a trunk connection.
-* A list of announced IPv4 prefixes of virtual network [subnets](../../vpc/concepts/network.md#subnet) distributed across [availability zones](../../overview/concepts/geo-scope.md).
+* The list of announced IPv4 prefixes of virtual network [subnets](../../vpc/concepts/network.md#subnet) distributed across [availability zones](../../overview/concepts/geo-scope.md).
 Typically, prefixes correspond to the subnets configured in your cloud.
 In this case, the announced prefixes and the actual subnet address ranges match.

 New subnets that will be created in the virtual network later will not be announced to a {{ interconnect-name }} private connection automatically.